Michelle Dickinson: Early life and education

-Dickinson grew up in Hong Kong, the USA, and the United Kingdom.
+Dickinson grew up in Hong Kong, the United States, and the United Kingdom.
 She had a grandmother from Malta, a grandfather who was English, and a Hong Kong Chinese mother.
-This may have heightened her awareness of cultural differences.
 Her father was an English-Maltese soldier.

 She displayed skills in computer coding by the time she was eight years old.
 Dickinson completed a Masters' in Engineering at the University of Manchester and a PhD in Biomedical Materials Engineering at Rutgers University.

+Dickinson married businessman Joe Davis in 2018; they have twin children.

 Professional life

-Dickinson set up and runs New Zealand's sole nanomechanical testing lab, which conducts research into breaking extremely small materials such as cells.

-Dickinson is a senior lecturer in Chemical and Material Engineering at Auckland University, and an associate investigator at the MacDiarmid Institute for Advanced Materials and Nanotechnology.
+Dickinson was a senior lecturer (2009–2018) in Chemical and Material Engineering at Auckland University, and an associate investigator at the MacDiarmid Institute for Advanced Materials and Nanotechnology.

-Nanogirl

-Dickinson has said that she used to be painfully shy and afraid of public speaking.
+Science communication

 On the advice of a speaking coach, she invented the alter-ego "Nanogirl" as a way to overcome her nerves.
 Initially Dickinson used the name "Nanogirl" to write a science blog, then as it became more popular she started a YouTube channel and began to speak at schools and events.
 She has regular speaking slots on radio and television and is invited to events such as TED conferences.
 In December 2016, Dickinson delivered a live, theatrical science experiment show titled “Little Bang, Big Bang” in towns, cities and schools around New Zealand during a 3-week tour of the country.

+In 2014, Dickinson won both the Prime Minister's Science Communication Award and the New Zealand Association of Scientists' Science Communicators Award.
+She was active as a science communicator during the COVID-19 pandemic in New Zealand, including participating in a panel discussion with Prime Minister Jacinda Ardern and Juliet Gerrard, the Prime Minister's Chief Science Advisor.

+Nanogirl Labs

+With her husband Joe Davis, Dickinson founded Nanogirl Labs in 2016 as a social enterprise and science education design company dedicated to promoting science, technology, engineering, and mathematics (STEM) education.
+While the company generated revenue through various educational services and products, it also received external public funding to support its initiatives.
+The company went into liquidation in 2024 because of financial challenges due to cuts to government funding, sponsorship and the cost of living crisis.